openstack/oslo.middleware/doc/source/oslo_config.rst

     # the application configuration, by setting this:
     #  oslo_config_project = my_app

+    # In some cases, you may need to specify the program name for the project
+    # as well.
+    #  oslo_config_program = my_app-api

 The oslo.config file of the application (eg: /etc/my_app/my_app.conf) will looks like::

     [oslo_middleware]